-Root Scripts Automation
+Root Scripts Automation Support for Oracle Database Installation

-Starting with Oracle Database 12c Release 1 (12.1), Oracle Universal Installer provides options to automatically run root configuration scripts required during a grid infrastructure installation.
-You also have the option to manually run the root configuration scripts.
+Starting with Oracle Database 19c, the database installer, or setup wizard, provides options to set up permissions to run the root configuration scripts automatically, as required, during a database installation.
+You continue to have the option to run the root configuration scripts manually.